 3 Turn ON the console terminal

-i.e., depress the power button (make sure it has the correct speed and that the local/line switch is set to line).
+i.e., depress the power button (make sure it has the correct speed, according to the console speed switch setting on the CPU card, and that the local/line switch is set to line).

 4 Load SINTRAN III.